isomerpages/moe-regentsec/pages/Sales of Books and Uniforms (Secondary 1) 2026.md

 3\.
 For enquiries, please email to [regent@asencio.com.sg](mailto:regent@asencio.com.sg)

 4\.
-Delivery Charges: $10 for books/ $6 for uniforms
+Delivery Charges: $11.99 for textbooks & uniforms / $6.54 for uniforms only

 5\.
 Self-collection and walk-in purchases at school's bookshop